 Emerging developments include:

-• Microscale 3d printers for precision components
+- Microscale 3d printers for precision components

-• Smart injection molding with IoT integration
+- Smart moulage par injection with IoT integration

 Conclusion

 3d printing vs injection molding decisions depend on specific project requirements including volume, timeline, and budget constraints.
-Furthermore, low volume production favors additive manufacturing while high volume applications benefit from injection moulding economics.
+Furthermore, low volume production favors fabrication additive while high volume applications benefit from injection moulding economics.
 Understanding these manufacturing method differences enables optimal production choices.

 What volume makes injection molding cheaper than 3D printing?